zheksoon/dioma/README.md

 ## Usage

-To start injecting dependencies you just need to add the `static scope` property to your class and use `inject` function to get the instance of a class.
+To start injecting dependencies you just need to add the `static scope` property to your class and use the `inject` function to get the instance of a class.
 Here's an example of using it for [Singleton](#singleton-scope) and [Transient](#transient-scope) scopes:

 ```typescript